GitauHarrison/notes/twilio_sendgrid/01_create_acccount.md

 # Create Twilio SendGrid Account

 Is it your first time implementing email support in your Flask app?
-Start [here](/email_support_in_flask.md).
+If so, start [here](/email_support_in_flask.md).
 If not, check out the other parts of the Twilio SendGrid series below:

 - [SendGrid Overview](/twilio_sendgrid/00_overview.md)
 - [Create A Twilio SendGrid Account](/twilio_sendgrid/01_create_acccount.md) (this article)